-- Deutsche Bank AG – A global financial service provider with headquarters in Frankfurt.
-At December 31, 2013, the Bank operated a network of 2,907 branches in more than 73 countries and had total assets of EUR 1.741 trillion (March 31, 2016).
-The company’s market capitalization was $42.6 billion as of November 5, 2014.
+Deutsche Bank – A global financial services provider with over 2,800 branches in 70 countries and total assets of EUR 1.741 trillion (March 31, 2016).
+The company’s market capitalization was over EUR 23 billion as of April 29, 2016.

 Deutsche Kreditbank (DKB) – A subsidiary of Bayerische Landesbank.
 The Banks was established in 1990 and serves nearly 2 million private customers.